zjg555543/xlayer-node/docs/config-file/node-config-doc.md

 **Default:** `"1s"`

-**Description:** WaitPeriodReadDB is the time the data streamer waits until
+**Description:** WaitInterval is the time the data streamer waits until

 **Examples:**